Fiona is a South African through and through. She couldn't imagine living anywhere else.

 Please be careful when you're out on foot.
 Don't wear jewelry or carry a lot of cash.
 There are many pickpockets and muggers in the city.

 The Durban Botanical Gardens

-The Botanical gardens are lovely and over a century old - the oldest in Africa and are situated in Berea, Durban.
+The Botanical gardens are lovely and over a century old.
+They're the oldest in Africa and situated in Berea, Durban.
 There is a wide range of plants to see, and the atmosphere is very relaxed and peaceful.
 There is no entry fee to the garden, but car guards are on duty in the parking lot so have some change handy if you drive yourself there.
-(See the notes about car guards for more info - a standard tip is around R5 - R10 depending on how long you stay.)
+(See the notes about car guards for more info - a standard tip is around R5 - R10, depending on how long you stay.)

 The tea garden is open from 9:30 to 16:15 every day.

 The orchid house is my favorite spot in the garden - a wide range of beautiful orchids beautifully laid out - and is always popular.

 There is also a pretty lake with ducks and ibis - the funniest thing is seeing these big birds roost in the trees.